atlemagnussen/backslash-site/articles/raspberry-midi-keyboard.md

 # Raspberry PI and a MIDI keyboard

 How to set things up and play.
-This is tested in 2020 on an up-to-date `Raspberry Pi 3 model B` and a `M-audio Keystation 49 MK3` keyboard.
+This is tested in 2020 on up-to-date `Raspberry Pi 3 model B`/`Raspberry 4` and a `M-audio Keystation 49 MK3` keyboard.

 Plug the MIDI keyboard to your PI using usb and get started.

+-   Part 1: First test with only [FluidSynth](https://github.com/FluidSynth/fluidsynth), [ALSA](https://alsa-project.org/wiki/Main_Page) and `the keyboard`
+-   Part 2: Try to get better performance (less latency) by tweaking some and then use [JACKD](https://jackaudio.org/)

 Credits: